-The St. Simons African American Heritage Coalition’s mission is to save and share the Islands African American history from freedom to civil rights.
+The St Simons Island African American Heritage Coalition’s mission is to save and share the Island’s African American history from freedom to civil rights.
 They just completed a milestone in the renovation of The Harrington Graded School, an elementary school that was built for African Americans on St. Simons Island.

 The schoolhouse now serves as a cultural center with paintings depicting the struggles of African Americans coming to the new world, artifacts from the school, and a starting point for tours of the island’s African American history.

 The day we visited, Amy and her cohort Emory Rooks were at the schoolhouse.
 Both attended school here and had a wealth of stories about the schoolhouse, what it was like to go to school there and growing up on St. Simons and the legacy of the Gullah Geechee.
 I could have listened to their stories all day.
 The video below is just a small taste of the stories.
 Learn why Hazel’s Cafe was such a success and where the best fishing was on the island.

 Also located on St Simons Island visitors can find Hamilton Plantation and the remains of this once antebellum plantation containing two surviving slave cabins, originally a set of four built before 1833 and before the Civil War.
 Among the better surviving slave cabins in the South, they are made of tabby, a cement consisting of lime, water, and crushed oyster shells.